btwonion/skylper/beta-changelog.md

     = the second generic in listenEvent is now the return type of the event = there is a new Event interface, that takes the return type as a generic
 + add RenderItemBackground event, that takes a color as a callback
++ add FILLED_WITH_BEAM and FILLED Waypoint type
++ remove state of metal detector solver and just check for existing successWaypoint
 ```